Start Date

 • Develop career-ready skills employers are looking for once you graduate with enterprise skills embedded in all business courses within this program.

-• UniSA Business is in the top one per cent worldwide3 and has been awarded an overall five stars for excellence in the QS Stars Ratings 2022.
+• UniSA Business is in the top one per cent worldwide and has been awarded an overall five stars for excellence3.

 • Ranked No. 1 in SA for Business and Economics4.

-• Study at the #1 Business School in SA, and Top 5 business school in Australia for quality5.
+• Study at the No.1 Business School in SA, and Top 5 business school in Australia for quality5.

 1The degree is a Financial Adviser Standards and Ethics Authority (FASEA) approved program.
 The Financial Adviser Standards and Conduct Unit (FASCU), The Treasury, have taken on the responsibilities of the Financial Adviser Standards and Ethics Authority (FASEA) as of 1 January 2022.
 2Students may be required to undertake a combination of on-campus or online study.
-3UniSA Business is one of just 12 institutions in Australia and approximately 200 globally (from over 25,000 universities) to be EQUIS accredited.
-EFMD, March 2022.
-42023 THE Subject Rankings.
+3UniSA Business is one of just 13 institutions in Australia and approximately 200 globally (from over 25,000 universities) to be EQUIS accredited.
+EFMD, March 2024.
+2023 QS Stars Business School Ratings.
+42024 THE Subject Rankings.
 5Australian Financial Review BOSS Best Business Schools List 2023.

 Snapshot